Lu Elliott

 Lu Elliot (August 3, 1924 – March 5, 1987) was a jazz and blues singer and recording artist.
 She also recorded some soul songs.
-Some of the artists she worked with were BB King, The Duke Ellington Orchestra and the Sam Williams Express.
+Some of the artists she worked with were B. B. King, The Duke Ellington Orchestra and the Sam Williams Express.

 Background

 Elliott was born on August 3, 1924.
 She was a tuba player in her high school band.
 As a teenager she won first prize at the amateur night held at Harlem's Apollo Theater.

 She was married to guitarist Horace C. Sims, who had played in a band called Afro Cubanaires.
 In 1952, she and her husband bought a 14-room house in East Orange, New Jersey.

 During her career she had appeared on the Steve Allen Show and had spent a year working with BB King in the United States as well as touring Europe.

 Her sister Billie Lee was also a singer.

 Career

 1940s to 1950s

 In September 1949 and new on the scene, she provided the vocals on "He's The Greatest Thing There Is" with the Duke Ellington Orchestra that was recorded in New York.
 She appeared on another recording by the orchestra in late January 1950.
 Both she and Al Hibbler provided the vocals on "How High the Moon".
 She left the band in February 1950.
 For a period of time she was a singer in the Erskine Hawkins Orchestra.
 It was revealed in the March 4, 1954 edition of Jet Magazine that she was the only woman tuba player in the musicians union.